Tap To Call

 We know that for restaurants, hotels and other facilities that serve food, the chicken shortage has been frustrating.
 Many don’t want to raise chicken wing prices or otherwise pass costs on to consumers, but they are reluctant to take popular items off their menus.
 Luckily, we can help you find alternatives or discuss other options during this time.

-Get in touch with Feeser’s to learn more about our food distribution services.
+Partner with us today and learn more about our food distribution services.
 You can also explore our website to learn more about us and our services.